TamhasH-D/WoodenBoardsShop/ci/README.md

 # CI/CD Configuration

-This directory contains all CI/CD related configuration and scripts for the Diplom project.
+This directory contains CI/CD configuration files for the Diplom project.

 ## 📁 Structure